Maccauhuru/VidjotApp/README.md

-#App to save video ideas for content developers
+#This is an App for jotting down your next Youtube video ideas easily